nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ````

 > **💡 Note:**
->- This command is similar to the [add a credit card](#add-a-credit-card-add) command.
+> - This command is similar to the [add a credit card](#add-a-credit-card-add) command.
->

-- Parameters that are labeled starting with NEW follow the same restrictions
+>  - Parameters that are labeled starting with NEW follow the same restrictions
   in [add a credit card](#add-a-credit-card-add).
 >  - For example: `[NEW_NAME]` can be abbreviated like `[CREDIT_CARD_NAME]`.
->- Only enter `[INDEX]` that exist in your list.
+> - Only enter `[INDEX]` that exist in your list.
 For example if you have 4 items in the credit card list, specify `[INDEX]` to be a number from 1 to 4.
->- You are **not allowed** to update the spending limit to an amount below what you have already spent using this card.
+> - You are **not allowed** to update the spending limit to an amount below what you have already spent using this card.
->

-- E.g: You have already spent $500 using the card.
+>  - For Example: You have already spent $500 using the card.
 You will not be allowed to update the spending limit to a
   > number less than $500.

 > **⚠️Warning⚠️**